marmelab/react-admin/docs/CreateEdit.md

 Once the `dataProvider` returns successfully after save, users see a generic notification ("Element created" / "Element updated").
 You can customize this message by passing a custom success side effect function as [the `<Edit onSuccess>` prop](#onsuccess):

+Per default, when saving is executed with optimistic rendering, the `onSuccess` callback is directly called.
+To change it, you need to pass `undoable={false}` to your `<Edit />` or `<Create />` component.
+Then, the `onSuccess` callback will be called at the end of the dataProvider call.

+In addition, saved object will not be available as an argument to the `onSuccess` callback method when `undoable` feature is enabled.

 ```jsx
 import { Edit, useNotify, useRedirect } from 'react-admin';